jkodner18/jkodner18.github.io/fieldwork.md

 ---

 ### Manchu
-Since 2021, I have been collaborating with speakers of Sibe, a dialect of Manchu (Tungusic: China) to develop documentation materials for the speaker community.
+Since 2021, I have been collaborating with speakers of Sibe, a dialect of Manchu, to develop documentation materials for the speaker community.
 This work, conducted remotely with speakers in China, is ongoing, and has culminated in resources including:

 * A Sibe-Mandarin-English dictionary, with audio recordings
 * An introductory phrasebook of the language, also with audio recordings